eval/otarta/README.md

 #### retain?

-NOTE: `retain?` is not so much a property of the sent message, but more about when you received it: typically you receive messages with `{:retain? true}` directly after subscribing.
+NOTE: `retain?` is not so much a property of the sent message, but tells you *when* you received it: typically you receive messages with `{:retain? true}` directly after subscribing.
 But when you're subscribed and a message is published with the retain-flag set, the message you'll received has `{:retain? false}`.
 This as you received it 'first hand' from the publisher, not from the broker's store.

 ### formats